As of March 1, 2014, we will no longer be accepting international applications for the Master of Accountancy program starting in the fall of 2014.

 Tuition and costs

-For class entering fall 2013
+For class entering summer or fall 2014.

 Financing your degree